tutuf/tutuf.github.io/index.md

 We value mutual trust, proactivity, and commitment to building high-quality software that is a pleasure both to use and to maintain.
 The engineering expertise is as important for us as teamwork and open communication.

-We're a small team by choice because we value quality over quantity.
+We're a small team by choice because  quality is more important than quantity.
 A thousand hands are needless, if one knows exactly where to touch.

 Success for us is not getting unhandsomely rich but having the satisfaction of job well done and enough time to enjoy life outside of work.